NLorenzo777/AWSLearning/AWS-Cloud-Developer-Notes/AWS-Developer-Assoc-MCQs.md

 How can the developer expand the application to run in the destination Region while meeting the encryption requirement?
 </h4>

 - A. Create new AMIs, and specify encryption parameters.
 Copy the encrypted AMIs to the destination Region.
 Delete the unencrypted AMIs.
-Most Voted
 - B. Use AWS Key Management Service (AWS KMS) to enable encryption on the unencrypted AMIs.
 Copy the encrypted AMIs to the destination Region.
 - C. Use AWS Certificate Manager (ACM) to enable encryption on the unencrypted AMIs.
 Copy the encrypted AMIs to the destination Region.
 - D. Copy the unencrypted AMIs to the destination Region.
 Enable encryption by default in the destination Region.